MV Ali Cat: Service

-MV Ali Cat provides a passenger-only service between Gourock and Dunoon.
+MV Ali Cat provides a passenger-only service between Gourock and Dunoon, initially supplementing car ferry sailings at peak periods.
 At special weekends in the past she has supplemented the CalMac Rothesay service.

 Following the withdrawal of the Caledonian MacBrayne Gourock-Dunoon vehicle service on 29 June 2011, Ali Cat formed part of the new contract for the passenger-only service on this route, operated by Argyll Ferries Ltd and using the new pier at Dunoon.
-As well as being repainted in Argyll Ferries livery, a fold-down ramp was added at the stern, enabling foot passenger use of the linkspan vehicle ramps at both ferry terminals.
+As well as being repainted in Argyll Ferries livery, a fold-down ramp was added at the stern, enabling foot passenger and wheelchair use of the linkspan vehicle ramps at both ferry terminals.

-From 21 January 2019 the Argyll Ferries service was transferred by Transport Scotland into the existing Caledonian MacBrayne Clyde and Hebrides Ferry Service contract, and from 12 November 2019 Ali Cat was seen in CalMac livery.
+From 21 January 2019 the Argyll Ferries service was transferred by Transport Scotland into the existing Caledonian MacBrayne Clyde and Hebrides Ferry Service contract, on 12 November 2019 Ali Cat was seen at the James Watt Dock, repainted in CalMac livery.